dcarbone/seb/README.md

 buffer of 100 delayed messages.
 If this buffer is breached, events for that specific recipient are dropped.

 ### Non-blocking
-No recipient will prevent or even delay an even from being pushed to other recipients.
-This is designed to somewhat force the handler of the event to be as expedient as possible in its handling of events, as the rest of the Bus won't wait for it to handle one event before sending another.
+No recipient will prevent or even delay an event from being pushed to other recipients.
+This is designed to somewhat force event recipients to be as expedient as possible in its implementation, as the rest of the Bus won't wait for it to handle one event before sending another.

 ### Global subscription